-With business assets distributed across cloud solutions and data platforms traditional cybersecurity approaches can’t necessarily cut the mustard.
+With business assets distributed across cloud solutions and data platforms, traditional cybersecurity approaches can’t necessarily cut the mustard.
 Organisations that want to accelerate their digital transformation successfully need to create and implement robust cybersecurity measures.

-As well as implementing robust security strategies organisations need to implement new privacy measures in regards to their data.
+As well as implementing robust security strategies organisations need to implement new privacy measures in regard to their data.
 The nature of data now is that there is tons of it.
 As previously mentioned it can be split amongst platforms or combined into a single application.

 According to Gartner, with privacy-enhancing computation approaches allow data to be shared across ecosystems, creating value but preserving privacy.
-It is predicted that by 2025 60% of organisations will use one or more privacy enhancing computation techniques.
+It is predicted that by 2025 60% of organisations will use one or more privacy-enhancing computation techniques.

 A Digital-Ready Culture

 The pandemic forced businesses to accelerate their digital transformation plans.
 Positively the pandemic provided us with the perfect opportunity to transform the world.
-It tried old and outdated systems, it tested resilient technologies, and saw the emergence of new innovative ideas.
+It tried old and outdated systems, tested resilient technologies, and saw the emergence of new innovative ideas.